KeithGDR/tf2-hungry-heavy-delivery/README.md

     https://steamcommunity.com/sharedfiles/filedetails/?id=1299919295

-Replace XXXXX with the actual item ID of the workshop map.
 Subscribe to the map and add it to your server's map rotation to make it available for play.

 ## Support